utopia2046/Doc/md/Developing 2D Games with Unity.md

 1. Create a `Fonts` folder under `Assets` and drag .ttf file in it.
 2. Right click the imported font, `Create` -> `TextMeshPro` -> `Font Asset`.
 3. Select the created font asset in TMP text's Inspector window, or set it as default in `Project Setting` -> `TextMeshPro` -> `Settings` -> `Default Font Asset`.

-The order in which objects appear in the hierarchy view is the order in which they’ll be rendered. the top-most objects in the hierarchy will be rendered first and the bottom last, resulting in the top-most objects appearing in the background.

 ## Characters, Coroutines, and Spawn Points